South Hunterdon Regional High School: Athletics

 The South Hunterdon High School Eagles compete in the Skyland Conference, which is comprised of public and private high schools covering Hunterdon, Somerset and Warren counties in west Central Jersey, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 239 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+With 239 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
 The football team competes in Division 1B of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group I South for football for 2018–2020.
+The school was classified by the NJSIAA as Group I South for football for 2024–2026, which included schools with 185 to 482 students.

 The South Hunterdon football team won the NJSIAA Central Jersey Group I state sectional title in both 1975 and 1979.
 The team defeated Keyport High School by a score of 28–0 in the 1975 Central Jersey Group I championship game to win their first title.
-The 1979 team finished the season with a 9-2 record after winning the Central Jersey Group I state sectional title with a 28–8 win against Dunellen High School in the final game of the tournament.
+The 1979 team finished the season with a 9–2 record after winning the Central Jersey Group I state sectional title with a 28–8 win against Dunellen High School in the final game of the tournament.

 The field hockey team won the Central Jersey sectional championship in 1974, and won the Central Jersey Group I title in 1975, 1976, 1980-1982 and 1984–1991, and won the combined North I and II Group I title in 2002; the team was Group I champion in 1976 (as co-champion with Chatham Township High School), 1984 (vs. Chatham Borough High School) and 1988 (vs. Belvidere High School).
 The 1976 team was declared as the Group I co-champion following a scoreless tie after two overtime periods in the title game against Chatham Township; after flipping a coin, South Hunterdon obtained custody of the trophy for half the year while the trophy would be displayed at Chatham Township for the second half.

 The boys' basketball team finished the 2010 season with a record of 18–8, won the program's first divisional title and made it to the finals of the Central Jersey Group I tournament, but fell short to Asbury Park High School by a score of 73–57.

 The girls' basketball team won the Group I state championship in 1992, defeating Whippany Park High School in the tournament final.
 The team made it to the finals of the 2006 Central Jersey Group I tournament, defeating Bordentown Regional High School by a score of 55–45.

 Administration

-Core members of the district's administration are: